Estate Planning Attorney Services in Williamsburg, VA

 Any type of estate plan should be periodically reviewed, particularly if one moves from one state to another, family situations change, financial assets increase or decrease in values, and one’s desires as to ultimate disposition of assets or wishes as to healthcare arrangements change.

-Montgomery, Kelley, & McKinnon, P.L.C.
+Montgomery, Kelley, & Dennett, P.L.C.
 Provides The Following Services In Relation To Estate Planning:

 There are numerous benefits to having a will.
 Some of the most common benefits include, securing your estate’s distribution in accordance with your wishes, naming your fiduciaries and beneficiaries – those who carry out your wishes as pertaining to your estate, and how your dependents will be cared for if the unfortunate should happen.
 Virginia law states that if an individual dies without a will, their estate will be distributed according to Virginia’s distribution system.